wlwl2/card-game/README.md

 3. Randomly choose a player to be the questioner.

 4. The questioner takes one (1) card from the top of the deck.
+If it is the wrong way up and the answer is revealed, just place it back correctly and reshuffle the deck.

 5. The questioner then asks the question on that card, whilst hiding the question from the other players' views.
 He or she must ask the question clearly